krishanamondol/TicketApp/README.md

 # TicketApp
-Yo use this logic system for buying tickets
+You use this logic system for buying tickets
 ## How To Use Test & Run This code
 download this repository and run the code
 ### Which Technology I Use